supercamel/SpinoDB/docs/docviewnode.md

 ## Viewing DocNodes

-DocNodes are used to create new documents but they can create a DocView that can traverse and stringify the DOM.
+DocNodes are used to create new documents, to view them create a DocView that can traverse and stringify the DOM.

 ```
     DocView* view = spino_docnode_get_view(doc);
     printf("%s\n", spino_docview_stringify(view));
 ```